pepijndevos/pypredis/readme.md

 This results in CPU spikes on single instances, and prevents efficient multicore utilisation.

-txRedis would allow non-blockint pipelining, but due to its single-threaded nature is not suitable for CPU-intensive work.
+txRedis would allow non-blocking pipelining, but due to its single-threaded nature is not suitable for CPU-intensive work.

-PypRedis uses an API based on futures, and works by running your commands on a non-blockint IO thread.
+PypRedis uses an API based on futures, and works by running your commands on a non-blocking IO thread.
 This allows you to pipeline in any way you want, attach callbacks, or block on the result.

 PypRedis works on PyPy and uses the Hiredis parser.